ksagala/Sentinel-MCP-Tools/templates/context.template.md

 - If user asks for Microsoft guidance: Docs MCP first.
 - If user asks for incidents/alerts: Triage first.
 - If user asks for KQL/table evidence or behavior analytics: Data Exploration first.
-- If user asks for blast radius/path/exposure: Sentinel Graph first.
+- If user asks for blast radius/path/exposure: Data Exploration graph tools first.
+- If user asks for CVE, exploitability, TVM, or `ExposureGraphNodes`/`ExposureGraphEdges` evidence: Triage advanced hunting or Data Exploration, depending on which source holds the table.
 - If user explicitly requests a custom hunting flow (for example AiTM): Custom XDR Tools (optional / on-demand).